-The Province of Zeeland's name literally translates to "Land in the Sea".
-The Dutch province is characterised by islands, estuaries, sandbars and has a coastline of 650 km.
-Its specific location in the sea, the interplay between land and water, sweet and salt, ebb and flow, distinguishes Zeeland from all other regions in this part of Europe.
+The Dutch Province of Zeeland's name literally translates to "Land in the Sea".
+This Dutch province is characterised by islands, estuaries and sandbars.
+It has a coastline of 650 km.
+Its specific location on the sea, the interplay between land and water, sweet and salt, ebb and flow, distinguishes Zeeland from all the other regions in this part of Europe.
 It offers entrepreneurs and residents innovative opportunities and room to pioneer.
-The Provincial Government of Zeeland is committed to meeting the many major challenges facing Zeeland: climate change, energy transition, the circular economy, mobility, spatial quality and increasing the visibility of Zeeland.
-The Provincial Government is also committed to ‘living’ – together with the Municipalities, the Province ensures the right balance of supply and demand in the housing market, strengthening of the regional and knowledge-based economy, agriculture and fisheries, nature conservation and experience, liveability, provincial and cross-border cooperation, and culture and sport.
+The Provincial Government of Zeeland is committed to meet the many major challenges facing Zeeland: climate change, energy transition, the circular economy, mobility, spatial quality and the increasing visibility of Zeeland.
+The Provincial Government is also committed to 'living' together with the Municipalities.
+The Province ensures the right balance of supply and demand in the housing market, the strengthening of the regional and knowledge-based economy, agriculture and fisheries, nature conservation and experience, liveability, provincial and cross-border cooperation, culture and sport.

 The Provincial Government Building in the Province of Zeeland is located in Middelburg and dates from 1127.
 The Provincial Government has been established here since 1574.
 In 2018, the Province of Zeeland concluded a framework agreement for the supply of individual pieces of furniture for the Abbey complex in Middleburg.
 The delivery included desks, office chairs, conference tables and chairs, lounge workstations, cabinets and seating areas.
 A flexible office concept was chosen for the layout of the building to encourage cooperation and bring people together with the ultimate aim of stimulating and supporting task-oriented work.